-- 2.2 The most recent Planning Practice Guidance (PPG), published in July 2019 provides additional guidance, stating "A windfall allowance may be justified in the anticipated supply if a local planning authority has compelling evidence as set out in paragraph 70 of the National Planning Policy Framework.
+- 2.2 The most recent National Planning Practice Guidance (NPPG), published in July 2019 provides additional guidance, stating "A windfall allowance may be justified in the anticipated supply if a local planning authority has compelling evidence as set out in paragraph 70 of the National Planning Policy Framework.
 Local planning authorities have the ability to identify broad locations in years 6-15, which could include a windfall allowance". - 2.3 Birmingham has a long and impressive track record in delivering windfall sites, with 67% of all completions during the period covered by the UDP (1991 to 2011) taking place on windfall sites.
 In a city with an urban area of over 22,000 hectares it is inevitable that there will be a continual supply of land and buildings reaching the end of their useful life in their current use which are suitable for residential use.
-These opportunities can be very difficult to foresee. - 2.4 This paper examines the supply and development of windfall sites since 2001.
-It reviews the assumptions made for the 2018 SHLAA and considers any implications for the 2019 SHLAA. - 2.5 Data used in this assessment has been taken from the Birmingham Land Availability and Development Enquiry Service ('BLADES'), a system which monitors planning commitments and residential development.
+These opportunities can be very difficult to foresee. - 2.4 This paper examines the supply and development of windfall sites since 2001. - 2.5 Data used in this assessment has been taken from the Birmingham Land Availability and Development Enquiry Service ('BLADES'), a system which monitors planning commitments and residential development.
 In order to undertake this analysis data relating to windfalls has been extracted from the database and analysed.
 All figures in this paper are net.